Reps should be personable, outgoing, knowledgeable and passionate about your company and its job openings.

 Be there for them.
 They'd never leave their duty post.
 Let's do the same for them.

-Recognize that these job seekers are veterans and sincerely thank them.
+Recognize that these job seekers are veterans and military spouses and sincerely thank them.

 We owe a debt of gratitude to the men and women who have sacrificed and served.
 Convey that appreciation in your words and actions.

 Help them in any way you can.
 It is our time to serve them.

 Job seekers are eager to get the hiring process going.

 To have your pick of top candidates, schedule those interviews ASAP.